sotch-pr35mac/syng/README.md

 - ___Bookmarks___
     - Syng allows you to save words and searches to your bookmarks, so that you can reference them later, and even create custom vocab lists.
 - __Offline Support__
-    - No internet connection required!
+    - No internet connection required for most features
 - __Cross-Platform__
     - Mac OS X
     - Windows